 Example 2: A cooperative has 10 members, each holding the right to possess one unit under a proprietary lease.
 The member of the association who owns Unit 6 records a time-share declaration for her unit.
 The member agrees to sell time-share leaseholds to 6 different persons, each of whom will receive the right to occupy the unit for two months each year.
 The sales close, with the member turning in her proprietary lease to the association.
-The association then cancels this proprietary lease and issues 6 new proprietary leases to the time-share buyers.
-The 6 buyers have time shares coupled with a leasehold as defined in Section 1-103(34) and they are "unit owners" under Section 1-
+The association then cancels this proprietary lease and issues 6 new proprietary leases to the time-share buyerspurchasers.
+The 6 buyerspurchasers have time shares coupled with a leasehold as defined in Section 1-103(34) and they are "unit owners" under Section 1-103(36).

 When a unit is devoted to time shares that are classified as personal property (e.g., a license, a membership, or contract rights), then the time-share owners are not unit owners.
 In this situation, someone else necessarily holds title to the unit.
 It may be the developer, a trustee, a corporation, an association, or another entity.
-That person is the unit owner, holding title for the benefit of the time-share owners, and its obligations and rights, including voting rights, are the same as an entity who owns a regular unit for the benefit of shareholders, members, or other individuals.
+That person is the unit owner, holding title for the